IBM/aspera-cli/BUGS.md

-# Reporting bugs
+# Reporting bugs and security vulnerabilities

-Report bug, including vulnerability issues following this.
+Report bug, including vulnerability issues following this:

 Please, make sure to include the following information: